 RAYMOND LOEWY AT STUDEBAKER

 The late Raymond Loewy remains one of the most famous industrial designers of the 20th century.
 During his long career, the Paris-born Loewy lent his talents to everything from refrigerators to locomotives.
 Starting in the early thirties, he also became involved with the auto industry, first as a consultant for Hupmobile, then for South Bend, Indiana’s Studebaker Corporation.
 Loewy first approached Studebaker president Paul Hoffman in 1936 and the first production cars to show Loewy’s influence appeared for the 1938 model year.
-Studebaker would remain a major client of Raymond Loewy Associates (RLA) for almost 20 years, and RLA would design nearly all of the company’s most famous and memorable cars.
+Studebaker would remain a major client of Raymond Loewy Associates (RLA) for almost 20 years and RLA would design nearly all of the company’s most famous and memorable cars.

 THE LOEWY COUPE

-Studebaker had been in reasonably good financial shape in the late 1940s, but by early 1951, dark clouds were gathering.
-As had been the company’s wont since the 1920s, much of its profit was paid out in dividends, which was popular with stockholders, but did little to improve Studebaker’s aging facilities.
-The South Bend factory was antiquated compared to the latest Big Three plants, with adverse effects on both productivity and production cost.
+Loewy was not sure what the Studebaker board would say.
+The company had been in reasonably good financial shape in the late 1940s, but by early 1951, the future was no longer looking so bright.
+As had been the company’s wont since the 1920s, much of its profits were paid out in dividends, which was popular with stockholders, but did little to improve Studebaker’s aging facilities.
+The South Bend factory was antiquated compared to the latest Big Three plants, which had adverse effects on both productivity and production costs.

 The outbreak of the Korean War made things worse, bringing with it new production restrictions and shortages of steel and other materials.
 Although Studebaker’s production volume rose dramatically in 1950 and 1951, its profit margins were already slipping.

-Compounding those problems, Studebaker was also struggling to correct the flaws of its brand-new V8 engine, launched for the 1951 model year.
-Early engines suffered serious valve-gear problems that resulted in many warranty repairs and hasty design changes.
-To its credit, Studebaker dealt with the problem in a thorough and conscientious fashion, but it cost them more than $4 million, reducing their 1951 profits by almost 25% and taking a serious toll on public confidence.
+Studebaker was also struggling to correct the flaws of its brand-new V8 engine, launched for the 1951 model year, which had suffered serious valvegear problems and a rash of warranty repairs and running design changes.
+The latter episode had cost Studebaker more than $4 million, reducing their 1951 profits by almost 25% and taking a serious toll on public confidence.

 The coupes eventually accounted for nearly half of all 1953 Studebaker passenger car sales.
 However, that total was only 166,364, down more than 100,000 units from 1951.
 The main reason was a fierce price war between Ford and Chevrolet (and, to a lesser extent, competition between Buick, Oldsmobile, and Pontiac) that forced Big Three dealers to cut prices to the bone.
-Studebaker, with its high production costs, simply could not afford to respond.
-Bob Bourke said they did a cost analysis on a Commander sedan and found that it cost Studebaker at least $350 more to build than GM would have spent for an identical car.
-The coupes, with their unique body shells, were even more expensive.
-Although the Loewy coupe was an aesthetic triumph, it was not a financial success.
+Studebaker, with its higher production costs, simply could not afford to respond; each sedan cost hundreds of dollars more to build than GM would have spent on an identical car and the coupes were even costlier.
+Although the “Loewy coupe” was an aesthetic triumph, it was not a financial success.